 Welcome to Mile High Bordoodles located on forty beautiful acres in Northern Colorado's beautiful Rocky Mountains.
 We are a small hobby breeder of Bordoodle's which are a mix of Border Collie and Standard Poodle.

 We will be offering two lines of Bordoodle puppies at this time.
 Our F2b next generation and our F3 multi generation Bordoodles, they are around sixty percent Standard Poodle or Minature Poodle and forty percent Border Collie, they will be bred from Charley and Stevie, Charley and Holly, Mickey and Stevie, Mickey and Holly, Mickey and Minnie, and Mickey and Billie.
 All puppies come from AKC Poodle's and Border Collie lines with good to excellent OFA certifications as well as health histories and testing.
 Mile High Bordoodles offers a two year health guarantee on all puppies based on a feeding and vaccination schedule we recommend, which is a holistic grain free diet and only necessary vaccinations.
 All puppies come wormed, have their first vaccinations, and come with a toy and blanket smelling of their litter.
 Puppies will go home at eight weeks old.
-Shipping is an additional $550.00 - $600.00 if required and based on current airline pricing.
+Shipping is an additional $550.00 - $600.00 if required and available based on current airline pricing.
 During Covid families can fly into Denver International to pick up puppy and fly them home in the cabin with them.
 It's generally comparable to shipping prices to do so.